 US Open 2020: Everything you need to know

 The Grand Slam season is all set to make a comeback with the impending US Open edition.
 Despite reservations put forward by some marquee players, the organizers have given a green signal to the mega event.
 The US Open will run as per the original schedule (August 31-September 13), at the Billie Jean King National Tennis Center.
+Here are further details.

 Players who will miss the US Open

 World number two Rafael Nadal won't be participating in the US Open due to safety concerns.
 His Swiss counterpart Roger Federer had earlier ruled himself out of the season.
 Former champion Stan Wawrinka and world number nine Gael Monfils will also miss the tournament.
 Among women, world number one Ashleigh Barty will not be competing, while title holder Bianca Andreescu has also withdrawn.